MD-11F-RR/Document-SwiftIO/I2C.md

 ### Returns

-A Byte that the specific address sent to the I2C port.
+A Byte that the specific device sent to the I2C port.

 ## 3\.
 Write a Word to a Device